JKofler93/mod_2_project/README.md

 - a user needs a Password to long in
 - a user can buy a currency
 - a user can sell a currency
-- a user can view their current balance
+- XXXa user can view their current balance
 - a user can view their owned crypto currencies
 - a user  can view their past transactions
-- a user can edit their profile
+- XXXa user can edit their profile
-- a user can delete their profile
+- XXXa user can delete their profile

 Additonal:
 -Use API to seed currency